 Places to eat:

 - Spice Lounge

 - Costa Coffee

 - Liverpool Docks Trail

 Our Explorers pages have a number of free to download fun activities and local trails

-As well as the occassional swans and ducks, at the Albert Dock you're more likely to see the marine wildlife thriving under the water.
+As well as the occassional swans and ducks on the Liverpool canals and at the Royal Albert Dock, you're more likely to see the marine wildlife thriving under the water.
 Look out for mussels and conga eels

 By train - while James Street Station is the nearest, the main line Liverpool Lime Street Station is a 20 minute walk through the vibrant city streets

-By boat - there are some permanent moorings and boat services available but for full details on how to book passage through the docks and locks see our Liverpool Link Canal page
+By boat - if you’re arriving by boat, we have two marinas.
+There are some permanent moorings and boat services available but for full details on how to book passage through the docks and locks see our Liverpool Link Canal page

 If you’re arriving by boat, we have two marinas (link to blue flag page again) and here is a map of the South Docks and the facilities we offer (attached).